juniorsundarCasual/TGT/vault/volume-2.chapter-157.md

 "Woah!"
 Markus exclaimed in surprise.
 The minor distraction dissipated his inspired state.
 By this time, his advancement had settled as well.
 However, because of the momentary lapse, Markus' levitation was destabilised, causing him to fall face-first into the ground.

 He tried to control his fall with his arms, but they refused to budge.
-Evidently, his week of hibernation without sustenance had caused his muscles to atrophy lightly.
+Evidently, his weeks of hibernation without sustenance had caused his muscles to atrophy lightly.

 "Ah!"
 Markus exclaimed.
 "Help!"
 He called out weakly.
 He cleared his aching throat and cried out again, "Help!"